TRMSC/cloud-backup/README.md

 ### Roadmap:

 - Making executable package files for linux and windows
-- Backup the data-directory from the cloud
+- Possibility to make backups from different clouds
-- Integrate configparser module to make settings more comfortable
+- Implement official feature to make backups from local sources

 ---